llvm-beanz/hlsl-specs/docs/TeamWorkflow.md

 ### Specification

 A full language specifiction for HLSL is being [drafted](https://github.com/microsoft/hlsl-specs/tree/main/specs/language).
-Each new language and shader model feature following the proposal process will develop a full **Detailed Design** which serves as a standalone feature specification until it can be integrated into the language or interchange format specification.
+Specifications for language extensions and interchange formats will be produced through the [proposal process](/docs/Process.md), and collected into the [specs directory](https://github.com/microsoft/hlsl-specs/tree/main/specs/).

 ### Issue